ditointernet/go-dito/README.md

 This repository is designed as a Monorepo.
 Each root's folder (except `.github/`) represents an individual and independent package.

 Every package is automatically versioned using [Semantic Release](https://github.com/semantic-release/semantic-release) default rules.
 Every semantic commit pushed to `master` branch, that updates a package codebase, will generate a new release version for its package.
 If a commit does not touches the code base of a package, its version must not be increased.
 A single commit can increase version of multiple packages when it touches them all.

+Also, this repository uses a new feature of Go 1.18 called [Workspaces](https://go.dev/doc/tutorial/workspaces).

 ## How to use a package